 1. Review your report’s current job description

-2. Review past data
+2. Review past performance review data

-4. Discuss your aim with the person being reviewed
+4. Discuss your aim with your report

 5. Write objectively

 How can you phrase your performance reviews to convey feedback clearly and accurately?

 - Consider gathering feedback from the report’s peers and indirect manager to complement your own.
 This way, you avoid being their sole evaluator and have the chance to consider issues from various perspectives.

 - Rely on your observations and gather examples and tangible evidence.

 - Use performance checklists whenever possible.
 Using a list can help you evaluate the employee on a skill-by-skill basis and think critically about areas of improvement.

 💡 Read our playbook on how to give constructive feedback to learn more.

 You can hand out documents or printed versions of performance reviews, but the most effective and time-saving method (which will also help you analyze results) is to use a performance management tool like Leapsome.